Version 2.0 — Released April 2026

 This policy shall comply with all applicable federal, state, and local laws governing facility use, including but not limited to:

-• Statutory provisions specific to civic or community use (e.g., California's Civic Center Act, Texas GKD Legal, or other relevant state specific regulations),
+- State education laws, codes, and statutory provisions governing facility use governing civic or community use (e.g., California’s Civic Center Act, Texas GKD Legal, or other relevant state-specific regulations)

-Districts are encouraged to consult their state education code and local legal counsel to ensure full alignment with jurisdiction-specific mandates.
+Districts are encouraged to consult applicable state education laws and local legal counsel to ensure full alignment with jurisdiction-specific mandates.

 1.3 Administrative Regulations